Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Introduction

+All objects and morphisms herewith considered are assumed of class $C^\infty$, up to mild exceptions (see Section \ref{sezChiarificatrice} below).

-We make an extensive usage of the symbol \virg{$\P$} in order to avoid too many repetitions of the sentence \virg{up to a conformal factor}.
-Nevertheless, if this latter is borne in mind, all projective bundles can be replaced by their linear counterparts (taking care of increasing all dimensions by 1).
-One--dimensional linear object may be identified with their generators.
-As a rule, if $P\to X$ is a bundle, and $x\in X$, we denote by $P_x$ the fibre of it at $x$.
+We use the symbol ``$\P$'' in order to avoid too many repetitions of the sentence ``up to a~conformal factor''.
+One-dimensional linear object may be identif\/ied with their generators.
+As a~rule, if $P\to X$ is a bundle, and $x\in X$, we denote by $P_x$ the f\/ibre of it at~$x$.
 Symbol $\D^\prime$ denotes the derived distribution $\D+[\D,\D]$ of a distribution $\D$.
-If there is any vertical distribution in the surrounding manifold, $\D^v$ denotes the intersection of a distribution $\D$ with the vertical one.
-Differential forms on a manifold $N$ (resp., distribution $\D$) are denoted by $\Lambda^\ast N$ (resp., $\Lambda^\ast \D^\ast$) and $f_\ast$ is the tangent map of $f:N\to Q$.
-If $T$ is a tensor on $N$, or a distribution, we sometimes skip the index ``$n$'' in $T_n$, if it is clear from the context that $T$ has been evaluated in $n\in N$.
-As a rule, we use the term \virg{line} for contravariant quantities, and \virg{direction} for covariant ones, and sometimes we gloss over the distinction between \virg{the symbol of $\E=\{F=0\}$} and \virg{the symbol of $\E$}.
-The symmetric tensor product is denoted by $\odot$.
-The Einstein summation convention will be used, unless otherwise specified.
-Also, when a pair $jk$ (resp., a triple $ijk$) runs in a summation, such summation is performed over $1\leq j\leq k\leq 2$ (resp., $1\leq i\leq j\leq k\leq 2$), unless stated differently.
-Throughout the paper, by $M^{(0)}$, $\C^0$, and $m^{(0)}$ we shall always mean $M$, $\C$, and $m$, respectively.
+Dif\/ferential forms on a mani\-fold~$N$ (resp., distribution $\D$) are denoted by~$\Lambda^\ast N$ (resp.,~$\Lambda^\ast \D^\ast$) and~$f_\ast$ denotes the tangent map of~$f$.
+If $T$ is a tensor on $N$, or a distribution, we sometimes skip the index~``$n$'' in~$T_n$, if it is clear from the context that~$T$ has been evaluated in $n\in N$.
+The symmetric tensor product is denoted by~$\odot$.
+The Einstein summation convention will be used, unless otherwise specif\/ied.
+Also, when a pair~$jk$ (resp., a~triple~$ijk$) runs in a~summation, such summation is performed over $1\leq j\leq k\leq 2$ (resp., $1\leq i\leq j\leq k\leq 2$), unless stated dif\/ferently.
+Throughout the paper, by~$M^{(0)}$,~$\C^0$, and~$m^{(0)}$ we shall always mean~$M$, $\C$, and~$m$, respectively.

+\begin{Remark} If there is any bundle structure, or a vertical distribution, in the surrounding manifold, the symbol~$\D^v$ denotes the vertical part of the distribution~$\D$. \end{Remark}